OpenMPI Deployment

 Shared Storage

-- Use NFS or Dataset storage systems that are accessible by all nodes in the cluster to store datasets, logs, and checkpoints.
+Use NFS or any shared dataset storage system accessible by all nodes to store:

 Training Guide